aangsten/log-processing/README.md

 perfmon4csv.py - Parses perfrmon4j log and converts to CSV.

 logweb.py - Parses Aspen logs and starts web server for analysis

+## todo list
+* change parameters for logweb.py to just read directory and figure out context from filenames
+* add performance page that shows relative performance of each path